lexcao/kotlin-equality/README.md

 Kotlin - Java - equality - playground

-This repository it to exploring the behaviors of each compiler between Java and Kotlin by using [*JavaPoet*](https://github.com/square/javapoet) and [*KotlinPoet*](https://github.com/square/kotlinpoet) to generate control flow code.
+This repository explored the equality behaviors on each compiler of Java and Kotlin by using [*JavaPoet*](https://github.com/square/javapoet) and [*KotlinPoet*](https://github.com/square/kotlinpoet) to generate control flow code.

 The original code is on `master` branch while the generated files, [`JavaGenerated.java`](https://github.com/lexcao/kotlin-equality/blob/generated/src/main/java/io/github/lexcao/equality/generated/JavaGenerated.java) and [`KotlinGenerated.kt`](https://github.com/lexcao/kotlin-equality/blob/generated/src/main/kotlin/io/github/lexcao/equality/generated/KotlinGenerated.kt), are on `generated` branch.

 ## Why equality
 I encountered a potentially unexpected equality result when I am coding with Kotlin.
 Here are some code snippets.

-You can read details on my blog, if you are interested.
+// (WIP) You can read details on my blog, if you are interested.

 ```
 // say we hava a enum